Understanding Lithium Americas's Unusual Options Activity | Benzinga

 Understanding Lithium Americas's Unusual Options Activity

-On Friday, shares of Lithium Americas (NYSE:LAC) saw unusual options activity.
-After the option alert, the stock price moved up to $14.5.
+Shares of Lithium Americas (NYSE:LAC) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $17.69.

 - Option Type: SWEEP